fdefelici/vs-funreal/docs/DETAILS.md

 * Module .cpp (that contains macro: IMPLEMENT_MODULE) and .h (retrieved as a symmetric path to the .cpp)
 * \<MODULE\>_API macro (updated only for Public headers)
 * Other modules sources (see [Source File](#source-file) section) dependent from the current module
-* .Build.cs (and .Build.cs of other modules depending on it)
+* .Build.cs (and .Build.cs of other modules depending on it, handling patterns: *{PublicDependencyModuleNames, PrivateDependencyModuleNames, DynamicallyLoadedModuleNames}.{Add, AddRange}*)
 * .uplugin

 ## Game Module